kosua20/Rendu/README.md

 On a more down-to-earth level, some engineering tasks could also help improve the engine.

 - Cleanup the way materials are handled right now.
-- Avoid binary dependencies by integrating GLFW3 and NativeFileDialog as subprojects.
+- Avoid binary dependencies by integrating GLFW3 as a subproject (see premake-glfw branch).
 - Real-time cube maps could be rendered in multiple calls after culling objects, instead of layered rendering.
 - Abstract interactions with OpenGL and/or move to Vulkan.